 A total of 16 MAGIC simulations were conducted for this sensitivity analysis.
 A key input parameter was modified in each run in order to explore MAGIC's capabilities and sensitivities with respect to input parameters.
 Note, however, that MAGIC requires numerous input parameters, and this study did not analyze all of those input parameters and their combinations.
+Instead, the researchers selected key parameters relevant to typical commercial NPP fire scenarios.
 Table 5-2 summarizes the 16 MAGIC fire simulations selected for sensitivity analysis.